rotunda-uvap/uvapweb/content/news/authors-corner-with-daniel-j-philippon-author-of-the-farmer-the-gastronome-and-the-chef/index.md

   - "10011"
 date: 2024-08-16
 ---
-Today, we are happy to bring you our conversation with Daniel J. Philippon, author of The Farmer, the Gastronome, and the Chef*:* In Pursuit of the Ideal Meal
+Today, we are happy to bring you our conversation with Daniel J. Philippon, author of The Farmer, the Gastronome, and the Chef: In Pursuit of the Ideal Meal

 *What inspired you to write this book?*